INAUGURAL Public Health Radio Show on WAKT, 106.1 FM Toledo — Just For The Health of It: Medicare For All and Toledo Democracy Day

 If you are wondering what public health has to do with democracy, stay tuned!

-Democracy Day was established through citizen's initiative and approved by Toledo voters in 2016.
+Democracy Day was established through citizen’s initiative and approved by Toledo voters in 2016.
 It functions as an annual public hearing on the influence of money on our politicians that the Mayor and city council must attend.
-All members of the public are encouraged to come and share their thoughts on the importance of democracy and the corrupting influence of large donors on the process.
+All members of the public are encouraged to come and share their thoughts on the importance of democracy and the corrupting influence of large donors on the political process.

-By law, after each Democracy Day, the Mayor must send a letter to our Congressional representatives urging them to support a Constitutional amendment that says corporations are not people and donations are not free speech.
+By law, after each Democracy Day, the Mayor must send a letter to our Congressional representatives urging them to support a Constitutional amendment that says corporations are not people and political donations are not free speech.
 Enacting such a Constitutional amendment is the primary purpose of Move to Amend – a national organization with chapters all across the United States.
 For more information, you can check out movetoamend.org

 So, went to City Council chambers, or, as I like to say, where democracy goes to die.
 And, among other wonderful testimony, several citizens spoke to the need for a universal health program.
 This included myself.
 Or, at least I thought.
-I spent many hours in order to prepare 8 minutes of testimony, ending with a call for the passage of the Act of 2019.
+I spent many hours in order to prepare 8 minutes of testimony, ending with a call for the passage of the Medicare For All Act of 2019.
 However, when I got to the public hearing, I found out that they were limiting testimony to 3 minutes.
 In previous years they asked citizens to keep their testimony to about 5 minutes, and they loosely enforced this time-frame.
-There was no way for me to cut my testimony in half on the spot, so I expressed my frustration about not being allowed to my full testimony.
+There was no way for me to cut my testimony in half on the spot, so I expressed my frustration about not being allowed to present my full testimony.
 I read most of the last paragraph, with my call to action.
-To further express my deep disappointment with their bass ackward and absurd limits when required by law to listen to citizens' testimony on substantive issues, I used the remaining minute of my time to read the last paragraph of my testimony backwards.
+To further express my deep disappointment with their bass ackward and absurd limits when required by law to listen to citizens’ testimony on substantive issues, I used the remaining minute of my time to read the last paragraph of my testimony backwards.
 Sometimes the only commensurate response to absurdity is absurdity.
 And sometimes Toledo just seems like a backwards town.
 As it happens, they ended a half hour ahead of time.
-Having ended with plenty of time remaining, I asked to my full testimony.
+Having ended with plenty of time remaining, I asked to present my full testimony.
 I was refused.

 I must admit, I felt a little bit of democracy die within me.
-But, I will just add it to my heap of progressive …and if you are going to be disillusioned, please make it progressive.
+But, I will just add it to my heap of progressive disillusionment…and if you are going to be disillusioned, please make it progressive.

-The good news is that democracy need not be limited to the wood-paneled coffin of democracy we call City Council chambers, or limited to the marble lobbies of Center.
+The good news is that democracy need not be limited to the wood-paneled coffin of democracy we call City Council chambers, or limited to the marble lobbies of Government Center.
 There are other venues, and this is one of them.

 Though, make sure to stay tuned to the whole show, as at the end of the show, I will bestow the first Just for the Health of It award, in honor of Toledo’s Democracy Day.